jisc-services/Public-Documentation/PublicationsRouter/api/v2/API.md

 ### Alternatives to REST API ###

 These pages describe PubRouter's REST API, however there are other means by which Publishers may send information to PubRouter (SWORD2 or FTP); and by which Repositories may receive information (OAI-PMH and SWORD2).
-More information on these is available on the  PubRouter website https://pubrouter.jisc.ac.uk/about/.
+More information on these is available on the  PubRouter website [introduction](https://pubrouter.jisc.ac.uk/about/) and [technical overview](https://pubrouter.jisc.ac.uk/about/resources/).

 ## For Publishers